ChenjiahuiLi/Python-for-Everybody/Leetcode/README.md

 	str.split('character') : separate string by every occurance of 'character', return a list of the separated parts, could use list indexation to retrieve sub_strings.

 	'character'.join(a_list_of_string) : in contrast to split(), use join() to merge a list of strings into one big string, connected by designated 'character', for example, join with @ will be '@'.join(list).

+5. list.pop(index): pop() will remove the index'th element of the list and return it, useful for Stack data type where you need to take out the first element that put into the stack.

+6. To check if a list is empty: **For sequences, (strings, lists, tuples), use the fact that empty sequences are false.**